ubclaunchpad/LP-website/handbook/onboarding/design.md

 Third, make sure that you are added into your team's Github repository by your team's tech lead.

-Last, familiarize yourself with Github and how it works.
-We will be using Github for most of our product management and asset sharing.
-(This is where we should consolidate all assets & asset links) You don't need to become a pro right away, most of your Github use will be with issues and pull requests.
-Check how those work here: [Github guide](../tools/github.md)
+Last, familiarize yourself with GitHub and how it works.
+We will be using GitHub for most of our product management and asset sharing (this is where we should consolidate all assets and asset links) You don't need to become a pro right away, most of your GitHub use will be with issues and pull requests - check how those work in our [GitHub guide](../tools/github.md).

 ::: tip
 Make sure that you are **watching** all relevant repositories so that you don't miss any updates!
 To learn more about setting up your GitHub notifcations, check our [GitHub guide](../tools/github.md#setting-up-notifications).